lwasser/python-ecology/04-merging-data.md

 # Combining DataFrames with pandas

-In many "real world" situations, the data we want to use come in multiple files, which we usually load into memory as mutiple pandas DataFrames.
-However, since many analysis tools expect the data to be in a single DataFrame, we need ways of combining multiple DataFrames together.
-The pandas package provides [various methods for combining DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html).
+In many "real world" situations, the data that we want to use come in multiple files.
+We often need to combine these files into a single DataFrame to analyze the data.
+The pandas package provides [various methods for combining DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html) including `merge` and `concat`.

 #Learning Objectives